Sri Lanka 15.05.2019 Transindus

 The top place to go to see elephants, Udawalawe National Park is home to roughly 500 of these gentle giants, and plenty more besides.
 Other species to spot here include crocodiles, wild buffalo, leopards and sambar deer, and the good news is that, thanks to the lack of dense vegetation, it's relatively easy to spot the animal population here.

 A park guide will show you around, and you'll find they are indispensable for helping you spot the animals, not to mention telling you more about them.

 Wilpattu National Park

 Sri Lanka’s largest and oldest national park, Wilpattu holds some superb scenery, with lakes attracting an abundance of wildlife.
-It only re-opened after the civil war in 2010 so as yet hasn’t gained the popularity of Yala National Park, but still has the big attractions of leopard, elephant and sloth bear.
+It only re-opened after the civil war in 2010 so as yet hasn’t gained the popularity of Yala National Park, which makes it one of the favourite with our clients as it has the big attractions of leopard, elephant and sloth bear, without the crowds!
 It’s just over an hour from Anuradhapura so can easily be combined with the UNESCO-listed sites of the Cultural Triangle.

 Minneriya National Park

 Minneriya is often overlooked as a national park, but its close proximity to the Cultural Triangle makes it easily accessible, particularly if you are continuing onto the beaches on the east coast.
 The park has a variety of habitats and at its heart is the world-famous Minneriya tank.